brucefan1983/GPUMD/doc/gpumd/input_parameters/dump_observer.rst

 :attr:`dump_observer`
 =================

-Write atomistic properties such as energy, forces and virials for each of the supplied NEP potentials in the  `extended XYZ format <https://github.com/libAtoms/extxyz>`_.
+Write atomistic properties such as positions, velocities and forces for each of the supplied NEP potentials in the  `extended XYZ format <https://github.com/libAtoms/extxyz>`_.
 Takes the same arguments as :ref:`dump_exyz`, and additionally a keyword `mode`. `mode` can either be set to `observe` or `average`.

 If set to `observe`, the first of the supplied NEP potentials will be used to propagate the molecular dynamics run, and the remaining potentials will be evaluated every `interval` time steps.
 The results will be written to separate extended XYZ-files, following the naming convention: `observer0.xyz`, `observer1.xyz`, ..., `observer(N-1).xyz` for `N` supplied potentials.
 The index of these `observer(index).xyz` files correspond to the index of each potential in the `run.in` file.
 Thus, `observer0.xyz` corresponds to the first potential, `observer1.xyz` to the second and so on.
-In this mode, `observer0.xyz` thus corresponds to the main potential.
+In this mode, `observer0.xyz` corresponds to the main potential.

 If set to `average`, all supplied NEP potentials will be evaluated at every timestep, with the average of all potentials used to propagate the molecular dynamics.
 In this case, only a single file called `observer.xyz` will be written at every `interval` time steps, containing the atomistic properties as calculated with the average potential.